Permutations avoiding sets of patterns with long monotone subsequences: Abstract

 \section{Abstract}

 We enumerate permutations that avoid all but one of the $k$ patterns of length $k$ starting with a monotone increasing subsequence of length $k-1$.
 We compare the size of such permutation classes to the size of the class of permutations avoiding the monotone increasing subsequence of length $k-1$.
+In most cases, we determine the exponential growth rate of these permutation classes, while in the remanining cases, we present strong numerical evidence leading to a conjectured growth rate.
+We also present numerical evidence that suggests a conjecture for the growth rates of these permutation classes at subexponential precision.
+Some of these conjectures claim that the relevant permutation classes have non-algebraic, and in one case, even non-D-finite, generating functions.